btmartin721/ClineHelpR/README.md

 ```
 bg <-
   partition_raster_bg(
-    env.list = envList, plotDIR = "./plots")
+    env.list = envList,
+    plotDIR = "exampleData/ENMeval_bioclim/outputFiles/plots")
 ```

-This will also generate two PDFs, each with multiple plots.
+This will also generate two PDFs, each with multiple plots that you can look at to decide which type of background partition you want to use.

 1. All your input rasters with sample localities overlaid as points.
 2. Background points for several partitioning methods.
 See the ENMeval vignette for more info on bg partitions.